tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/数据导入与导出/使用redis-port进行迁移_intl_en.md

 ## Online Migration via redis-sync
 **How it works**
-- redis-sync has two modules which are simulated as replication nodes to sync data from the source instance and translate the replicated data into write commands to update the destination instance.
+- redis-sync has two modules which are simulated as replication nodes to sync data from the source instance and translate the replicated data into Write commands to update the destination instance.
 - Data replication is done in two phases: full sync and incremental sync.

 **Parameter descriptions**:
-- -n: Number of concurrent write tasks, which is recommended to be either left alone or set to CPU core quantity * 2.
+- -n: Number of concurrent Write tasks, which is recommended to be either left alone or set to CPU core quantity * 2.
 - -m: Source instance address in the format of "password@ip:port".
 - -t: Destination instance address in the format of "password@ip:port".
 - --tmpfile=FILE: Temporary filename.